SU-CS308-22FA/Team-41-Frontend/README.md

 - Deployment
 The deployment of the backend application is done through Heroku.
 Heroku provides a very easy user experience for deployment, most of the complicated stuff are automatically handled within the Heroku environment.
 You do not even need create a jar file yourself, you attach your github repository and simply click deploy.
 Heroku detects the requirements and creates an environment to run your code.
 It even handles the database connection automatically.
 That is simply how we deployed our backend application to a remote server.

 ## Front-end
+- Setup
+As a developer, if you would like to work on the front-end part of this project, the first thing you should do is to clone this repository into your local machine.
+In that way, you will have access to the codebase, and you can modify it as you wish.
+However, before you proceed to development phase, make sure that you have the required dependencies.
+The required dependencies as follows.
+  -	Node.js
+  -	Vue3
+  -	VueRouter
+After you installed these dependencies, you also need to get the project dependencies.
+In order to do that, you need to open a terminal in your project folder and type command “npm install”.
+After this, you are ready to build and run the project.
+To do that, again using the terminal type the command “npm run serve”, this will automatically build and run the project on port 8080 default.

+- Folder Structure

+- Deployment